 Yesterday is a romantic comedy.
 It appears to be in good hands, including British screenwriter Richard Curtis who is known for Four Weddings and a Funeral, Notting Hill, Love Actually, and About Time.
 Plus, it’s directed by Academy Award winner Danny Boyle.

-The stars of the film are Himesh Patel (from the British TV series EastEnders), Lilly James (from Cinderella, many other movies & Downton Abbey), Kate McKennon (from Saturday Night Live), and Ed Sheeran (from many hit songs).
+The stars of the film are Himesh Patel (from the British TV series EastEnders), Lily James (from Cinderella, many other movies & Downton Abbey), Kate McKinnon (from Saturday Night Live), and Ed Sheeran (from many hit songs).

 It’s interesting what Beatles songs they put in the trailer.
 Featured are “Yesterday”, “Let It Be”, “Hey Jude”, “Something”, and “I Want To Hold Your Hand”.
 That’s a good start on the best known song catalog in history.
 Imagine how much the music rights cost!